leshec/wordfind/README.md

 - CodeScope Youtuber for inspiring me to have a go deploying a web app with his example of using HTMX and Rust.
 - Source code (https://gitlab.com/codescope-reference/rustmx)
 - This site is based on Guardian coding challenges (https://github.com/guardian/coding-exercises)
-- Note uses text file with approx 300k words.
+- Note uses text file with approx 300k words
-- Note an offical set of Scrabble words
+- Not an offical set of Scrabble words or authority on valids words

 ## **Screenshot:**